-If you adore Jennifer E. Smith's THE STATISTICAL PROBABILITY OF LOVE AT FIRST SIGHT and Jessica Park's FLAT-OUT LOVE, you'll love this book.
+If you love Jennifer E. Smith's THE STATISTICAL PROBABILITY OF LOVE AT FIRST SIGHT and Jessica Park's FLAT-OUT LOVE, you'll love this book.

 Lollipop Baby Articles